BIRD OF THE WEEK: August 31, 2018 SCIENTIFIC NAME: Passerina cyanea

 Although the Indigo Bunting still appears to be abundant throughout its range, Partners in Flight surveys show population decreases — a scenario increasingly seen in other once-common bird species such as Wood Thrush and Common Yellowthroat.
 A major culprit is habitat loss on both breeding and wintering grounds.

 ABC is working to halt these decreases through its BirdScapes program, which aims to protect habitat for still-common species such as Indigo Bunting, as well as birds at greater risk like Golden-winged Warbler.
-We also address the multiple hazards faced by Indigo Buntings and other migrants through our policy programs, including Bird-safe Windows and Cats Indoors.
+We address the multiple hazards faced by Indigo Buntings and other migrants through our policy programs, including Bird-safe Windows and Cats Indoors.
+In addition, ABC's work with forestry partners to promote sustainable working forests directly benefits the Indigo Bunting and many other birds that nest in young forests.

 Donate to support ABC's conservation mission!